Skip to main content

 Critical Flag 1: No Visible License Number

-So, to check the licensing of a casino, you need to check the footer of the page and look for a licence number such as MGA/B2C/###/2020 or 8048/JAZ2020-###, or similar.
-The seals of the regulatory bodies must be clickable in the footer.
-A fake red flag casino may claim that it is licensed and regulated, but there are no other specifications.
-Keep in mind that MGA or UKGC casinos are seen as offshore casinos in Canada.
+To verify a casino’s licensing, check the footer of the page and look for a licence number such as MGA/B2C/###/2020 or 8048/JAZ2020-###, or similar.
+The regulatory bodies’ seals must be clickable in the footer.
+A fake red-flag casino may claim to be licensed and regulated, but provide no additional details.
+Keep in mind that MGA- or UKGC-licensed casinos are considered offshore in Canada.
 Learn all about the legal status of offShore casinos.
+Also, you can check the overall legal status of gambling in Canada to know more about where you can play, and if you’ll be charged if you play at online casinos in Canada.

 5-Minute Detection: